-- Employed by other recognized firms that
+- Employed by another recognized firm that

 When a supervised preparer renews or applies for their PTIN, they provide the PTIN of their supervisor, and the supervisor’s PTIN must be valid and active.

-Supervised preparers may NOT:
+Supervised preparers may not:

 - Sign tax returns they prepare or assist in preparing;